systelab/cpp-hash-utils/README.md

 ## Usage

-Create an instance of the `systelab::hash::HashUtilsFactory` class to build the services that support the hash algorithms:
+Create an instance of the `systelab::hash::HashUtilsFactory` class to build the services that implement the supported the hash algorithms:

 ```cpp
 #include "HashUtils/HashUtilsFactory"